ManoKiku/ManoKiku/README.md

 ### 🚀 **What I’m Up To**
 - 🔭 Currently learning **C#, ASP .NET Framework, Databases** – trying to build REST APIs and web apps.
-- 💡 Know about SOLID principles and design patterns (yes, but I don't use them often 😉).
+- 💡 Know about SOLID principles and design patterns (yes, but I don't use all of them often 😉).
 - 🖥️ Passionate about low-level systems and clean API design.
 - 🎮 Casual gamer – [Add me on Steam](https://steamcommunity.com/id/ManoKiku)!